nbockisch/CSE423/README.md

 `int i;
 i = 5;`

-Return statements can handle complex expressions but only with binary options. return x + y works, but return x + y + z will fail.
+Return statements can handle complex expressions but only with binary options. return 3 + 4 works, but return 3 + 4 + 5 will fail.
+Return statements with variables may not work because variable memory location lookup is buggy.

 Variables cannot be set equal to function calls, such as int x = test().
 Function calls have to be done alone such as test();